asegavac/boring-lang/README.md

 ## Mutability

 All variables are immutable by default, to make them mutable use the `mut` keyword.
 Once a variable becomes immutable it cannot become mutable again.
-If you need it to become mutable, either implement the `copy` trait, or simply create a new one with the same data.
+If you need it to become mutable, either implement the `clone` trait, or simply create a new one with the same data.

 ```
-let mut foo := Dict<String, Int32>{
+let mut foo = Dict<String, Int32>() // constructors always return a mutable reference
-  'eggs': 12,
-  'bananas': 2,
-}
-// fine
+foo.insert("eggs", 12)
+foo.insert("bananas", 2)
-foo.insert('grapes', 2)
+foo.insert("grapes", 2)

 let bar = foo // bar is not mutable

-bar.insert('apples', 4) // fails with compiler error
+bar.insert("apples", 4) // fails with compiler error

-let mut baz = bar.copy()
+let mut baz = bar.clone()
-baz.insert('apples', 4) // fine
+baz.insert("apples", 4) // fine
 ```

 Methods on a struct must specify if they mutate the struct.